mspillman/gallop/README.md

 ## **Local Installation**
 Some users may wish to make use of _GALLOP_ locally.
 Whilst these instructions are specific to Windows, the libraries used are cross-platform and therefore it *should* be possible to run _GALLOP_ on Linux or Mac OS environments - the colab notebooks linked above run on a Linux virtual machine for example.
 The below instructions assume a Windows-based system - the only expected major difference with other platforms will be the C++ build tools.
 Administrator privileges may be required.

-Warning - this is not for the faint of heart!
-You will need to use the command line.
-It may brick your GPU (though this is expected to be rare, and limited to older, heavily used cards).
-More detailed instructions and a video installation guide are coming soon.

 **Hardware requirements:**
 For optimal performance, an Nvidia GPU is recommended.
 However, it may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU.
 This has not been tested - if using ROCm, please get in touch regarding any installation issues and the performance of the code.